Nielius/LLMRuleArticulation/README.md

 # Rule articulation -- research exercise

 ## Usage

+- Install dependencies with `poetry install`.
-- `.openai-key.json` should look something like
+- Create a file `src/rule_articulation/secrets/.openai-key.json` containing your openai key.
+It should look like this:

 ```json
 {